Ollynov/t-school-fullstack-2/bootstrap-git/lecture-notes-git.md

 - Make a new branch with `$ git checkout -b the-branch-will-be-named-whatever-you-type-here-no-spaces-use-hypens-plz`

-**Exercise: modify the new branch by adding your own gift to the list or by creating another file.
+**Exercise: modify the new branch by creating another file.
 Stage it.
 Commit it.**

 - Look back at the history of the new branch
 - Switch branches using `$ git checkout master`.
 Look back at the history.
 Is it the same?